 Once an applicant files a claim, the state’s unemployment agency will review it and gather more information if necessary.
 That means the agency may interview the applicant to ask questions and/or contact that person’s last employer to ask about earnings and when employment ended.

 If there aren’t any complications, an applicant may receive a check within a few weeks.
-The overwhelming number of claims that currently need to be processed could slow things down a bit, though.
+The number of claims that currently need to be processed could affect how fast things move.

 Some states also impose an unpaid waiting period, usually no longer than a week, before a person can receive benefits.

-After filing, a claimant can access his or her account to check on the status of a claim, whether a payment has been made, and how many weeks of compensation are left once payments start.
+After filing, a claimant can access their account to check on the status of a claim, whether a payment has been made, and how many weeks of compensation are left once payments start.